Swiatek Brushes Aside Gauff To Win Second French Open Title - UrduPoint

 Swiatek recomposed herself though as the mistakes continued to come from Gauff, breaking back to level at 2-2.

-She made it five straight games to move within one of the titles, losing only five points in the process.
+She made it five straight games to move within one of the title, losing only five points in the process.

 Gauff dug deep to force Swiatek to serve for the trophy.